-Profile Manager lets you back up profiles to ensure that no custom profiles are lost when the E-820 software is updated.
-You can also upload a copy of a built-in E-820 profile to your workstation in order to use it with an ICC-aware application, such as Photoshop.
-Profile Manager also lets you delete unwanted profiles.
+Profile Manager allows you to back up profiles to ensure that no custom profiles are lost when the E-750 software is updated.
+You can also upload a copy of a built-in E-750 profile to your workstation in order to use it with an ICC-aware application, such as Photoshop.
+Profile Manager also allows you to delete unwanted profiles.